 Here are some goals and strategies for how to live a healthy and happy life.
-Some of what I say here comes from personal experience and opinion, but a decent amount is evidence-based.
+Some of this comes from personal experience and opinion, but a decent amount is evidence-based.
 For me, these are aspirational; I don’t live up to them to the degree I’d like.
-And to the extent I do, it’s partly because I’ve been lucky enough to stumble into them, rather than because I consciously set out to achieve them.
+And to the extent I do, it’s partly because I’ve had the good fortune to stumble into them rather than because I consciously set out to achieve them.

 For those considering college, the cost is often an impediment.
-But the “sticker” price of college tends to be misleading; for students with limited financial resources, there is lots of financial aid along with income-based loan repayment options.
-The problem is that few people know about these.
+But the “sticker price” of college tends to be misleading; for students with limited financial resources, there is lots of financial aid along with income-based loan repayment options.3 The problem is that few people know about these.

 What if you can’t get into a good and/or affordable four-year college?
 Consider community college.
 They’re widely available, they admit most students who have a high school degree, and they’re relatively inexpensive.
 They also allow flexibility in course scheduling.
-A two-year certificate or degree is helpful, and also offers opportunity to transfer to a four-year college if that’s what you want.
+A two-year certificate or degree is helpful, and it offers opportunity to transfer to a four-year college if that’s what you want.4